dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 be very low, as false positives get weeded out via the conjunction of many search terms.
 In such a scenario, you can get away with just a single hash function.
 This wouldn't be feasible in our scenario: we assume that a query is searching for a single value.
-Using bloom filters for our partition index would lead to either high false positive rates or a large number of hash functions: to achieve a false-positive rate of `1` in `20000`, a bloom filter needs [`k = 14` hash functions][hurst2], requiring `14` I/O operations to evaluate a query.
+Using Bloom filters for our partition index would lead to either high false positive rates or a large number of hash functions: to achieve a false-positive rate of `1` in `20000`, a Bloom filter needs [`k = 14` hash functions][hurst2], requiring `14` I/O operations to evaluate a query.

-To save space and incorporate documents (files or partition in our terminology) of variable size, bloom filters are not aligned to one specific length.
+To save space and incorporate documents (files or partition in our terminology) of variable size, Bloom filters are not aligned to one specific length.
-Instead, bloom filters are grouped together with other, similarly-sized documents, resulting in multiple aligned "blocks" of different sizes.
+Instead, Bloom filters are grouped together with other, similarly-sized documents, resulting in multiple aligned "blocks" of different sizes.
 This reduces the size of the index, but further increases the number of I/O operation, because you'd have to perform `k` I/O operations for each block of